tokarevart/conrt/README.md

 # conrt — A Minimal Container Runtime

-conrt is a from-scratch, Docker-like container runtime built in Rust.
-It's a course project for learning systems programming: Linux kernel interfaces (namespaces, mounts, OverlayFS), process and memory management in Rust, and a few classic data structures.
+conrt is a from-scratch, minimal, Docker-like container runtime built in Rust.

 ## Architecture